 Let us know where you would like your benefit to go by completing a nomination form.

 If you are ready to make your nomination, just submit the appropriate form for each of your funds and/or accounts.
 It's that easy!

 If you'd like some more information, the 'What is a binding nomination?
 What is a non-binding nomination?' subheading above to read more about the types of beneficiaries you can nominate for your scheme.

 Alternatively, you can contact us, or even book a time to sit down with one of our Member Education Consultants to discuss your options.
-If you'd like some advice applicable to your personal situation, we can arrange a meeting for you with a Financial Planner*.
+If you'd like some advice applicable to your personal situation, we can arrange a meeting for you with a Financial Adviser*.
 Don't forget to consult your legal representative too.